jayottam/LendingClubCaseStudy/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-We cannot simply consider one or two variable to predict the default, We have defined 14 parameters which needs to be considered while giving loan.
+We cannot simply consider one or two variables to predict the default.
+We have defined 14 parameters which need to be considered while giving a loan.
 In an a application if more than 5 matching parameters are there then we should avoid giving loan for such applications, Only few are mentioned here

 - grade - Grades given by LC are C,D,E,F or G
 - term - Loan tenure selected is 60 months